ArisenIO/arisen-signing-request/README.md

     },
     // Customizable ABI Provider used to retrieve contract data
     abiProvider: {
-        getAbi: async (account) => (await eos.getAbi(account))
+        getAbi: async (account) => (await rix.getAbi(account))
     }
 }
 ```

 ### Creating a Signing Request

-With the above actions established, to create the signing request itself we use the eosio-signing-request library and its `create` method.
-The full working example to create this request [can be found here](https://github.com/greymass/eosio-signing-request-demo/blob/master/examples/encode.js).
+With the above actions established, to create the signing request itself we use the arisen-signing-request library and its `create` method.
+The full working example to create this request [can be found here](https://github.com/greymass/arisen-signing-request-demo/blob/master/examples/encode.js).

 (ES8 or TypeEcript)
 ```